rimjhimroy/snakeTEPID/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥5.7.1-brightgreen.svg)](https://snakemake.readthedocs.io)
 [![Snakemake-Report](https://img.shields.io/badge/snakemake-report-green.svg)](https://cdn.rawgit.com/snakemake-workflows/dna-seq-gatk-variant-calling/master/.test/report.html)

-TEPID is generally frustrating to install and there are several bugs that still needs to be addressed.
 This snakemake workflow for TEPID seamlessly takes care of the installations and runs the full pipeline from tepid-map to genotype.py.
 All you have to do is prepare your data according to the instructions and run it.

 ## REQUIRED: